Coping with COVID-19

 Karam in Yemen and Zulfa in Indonesia fight for equal learning opportunities in their communities.

-Season 1, episode 1: A pandemic through a girl’s eyes
+Episode 1: A pandemic through a girl’s eyes

 As their schools close and their families struggle to stay afloat, girls in nine countries grapple with social isolation and the threat of poverty and child marriage.